Pad thai is renown around the world as the go-to in Thai restaurants — the classic default reigns supreme among popular Thai noodle dishes.

 But wait!
 Pad thai may be champion among Thai noodle choices, but there are some excellent-and-delicious alternatives.
-The next time everyone at the table orders the usual, consider opting for one of these other choices to get your fix and expand your noodle repertoire.
+The next time everyone at the table orders the usual, consider opting for one of these delicious dishes to get your fix and expand your repertoire.

 Note: Vegans beware — even if you ask for your meal to be prepared meatless, most of the noodle dishes in Thailand contain egg and possibly nam pla (fish sauce) or nam man hoi (oyster sauce).

 Pad kee mao is often prepared with vegetables such as broccoli, carrots, baby corn, peppers, and bean sprouts.
-You can choose from the common choices of tofu, chicken, beef, or seafood.
+For protein, you can choose from the common choices of tofu, pork, chicken, beef, or seafood.

-So why "drunken noodles"?
+So why the name "drunken noodles"?
 One running theory suggests that it's because the dish often varies from place to place; chefs toss in whatever vegetables they have left.
-Think of how someone with the munchies would return from a late night out and make an impromptu meal by tossing together whatever is available!
+Think of how someone with the munchies would return from a late night out and make an impromptu, filling meal by tossing together whatever is available!

 Pad See Ew

-Frequently enjoyed by locals in Thaiiland, pad see ew is a popular alternative to pad thai.
+Frequently enjoyed by locals in Thailand, pad see ew is a popular alternative to pad thai.
 While travelers are enjoying their pad thai, locals are often sat nearby enjoying pad see ew.
-Although both dishes implement rice noodles, the flavor and texture of pad see ew differ greatly from pad thai, so don't expect many similarities.
+Although both dishes implement rice noodles, the flavor and texture of pad see ew differ greatly from pad thai; don't expect many similarities.

-This dish's namesake is a little less mysterious than "drunken noodles" — pad see ew simply means "fried in soy sauce."
+This dish's namesake is a little less exciting than "drunken noodles" — pad see ew simply means "fried in soy sauce."
 Other transliterations seen on menus include pad sae ew, pad siew, and even pad si-io.

-To prepare pad see ew, broad, chewy rice noodles are stir-fried dry, primarily in dark (thick) and light soy sauces.
-The preparation often lends pad see ew a slightly burnt or charred taste; this is done on purpose.
+To prepare pad see ew, broad, chewy rice noodles are stir-fried dry, primarily in garlic with dark (thick) and light soy sauces.
+The preparation lends pad see ew a slightly burnt or charred taste; this is done on purpose.
 A skilled cook wields the wok well and dances along the fine line separating "charred" and "burned," pushing the edge but not overdoing it.

-The Chinese influence is apparent; call this Thailand's equivalent of char kway teow — an ethnic Chinese favorite celebrated in Malaysia and Singapore.
+The Chinese inspiration for the taste is apparent; call this Thailand's equivalent of char kway teow — a favorite street food celebrated in Malaysia and Singapore.

-Authentic versions of pad see ew tend to have less vegetables than pad kee mao.
+Authentic versions of pad see ew tend to have Chinese garlic but contain less vegetables than pad kee mao.
 It usually isn't prepared very spicy.
 That's ok, you can always turn up the heat by adding your own spice at the table.
-Egg, Chinese broccoli, and garlic are the norm.
-Locals often go for pork; tourists usually default to chicken.

-This popular noodle dish is often unpleasantly transliterated as rat na, but don’t worry: rodent isn’t one of the usual ingredients.
+This popular noodle dish is sometimes unpleasantly transliterated as rat na, but don’t worry: rodent isn’t one of the usual ingredients.

-Sometimes — actually, often — the weather in Thailand is just too hot for a stir-fried noodle dish.
-And sometimes you feel the need to lay off of the oil used in most stir-fried rice and noodle dishes.
+Sometimes — actually, often — the weather in Thailand is just too hot for a steaming, stir-fried noodle dish.
+And sometimes you feel the need to escape the oil used in most stir-fried rice and noodle dishes.
 Glass noodles (yam wun sen) to the rescue!

 Something completely different, spicy glass noodles are usually served as a chilled, healthy salad.
-They can also be very spicy, unless you request otherwise, with sharp little green and red chili peppers.
+They can also be very spicy with sharp little green and red chili peppers, unless you request otherwise.

 Glass noodle salad is seasoned with lime juice, fish sauce, garlic, and sometimes ginger.
-Along with the incredibly thin noodles, this raw salad is served with chopped onions and tomatoes.
+Along with the lightweight noodles, this raw salad is served with chopped onions and tomatoes.
 Minced meat and seafood are the two most popular options.